vsu313/python-focus-group/README.md

 booleans.py: A Python data type that represents true or false
 	* Learned use of boolean values in comparison and logical operators*

+## Session_10
+data_types.py: All the types include strings, integers, floats, lists, ranges, dictionaries, and Boolean type for_loops.py: A Python function that allows for an iteration
+	* Learned basic for-loops, nested for-loops, parallel for-loops* while_loops.py: A Python function that allows for an iteration only if a condition is met